gwicks56/Calculator/README.md

 # Calculator
-Simple calculator, made to practice constraint layout
+Simple Android calculator, made to practice constraint layout that was new for Android Studio 2.2